 It turns out that none of the INEX'03 queries needs "child" at all; in each case "descendant" will do.
+This frees us to use the simple spelling "/" for "descendant", as many INEX contributors expected.

-4. POPULAR XML QUERY LANGUAGES.
+4. SOME XML QUERY LANGUAGES